What Kind of Editing Do I Need?

 If you purchase a developmental edit from me, I will give you 20% off a subsequent copy/line edit (or if you purchase a copy/line edit, you will receive 20% off a proofreading edit).

-If you sign up for the developmental AND the copy/line edit, I will essentially go through your manuscript twice—the first time with a macro focus, looking at the “big picture” of the story.
-Once you’ve made these changes, I’ll go through it again with a micro focus (as per the copy/line edit brief), which is basically the editing equivalent of a fine-toothed comb.
+If you sign up for the developmental AND the copy/line edit, I will essentially go through your manuscript four times—firstly, with a macro focus, looking at the “big picture” of the story (usually two passes).
+Once you’ve made these changes, I’ll go through it again with a micro focus (as per the copy/line edit brief), which is basically the editing equivalent of a fine-toothed comb (another two passes).

 Since the word count will change between passes, I’ll calculate the cost of the second edit separately, based on the adjusted word count.
-If you would like me to go through the manuscript a third time, I am happy to do this for an additional fee.
+If you would like me to go through the manuscript a third time (i.e., a fifth/sixth pass), I am happy to do this for an additional fee.